Kaiwen-Zhu/Historian/README.md

 # Historian
 Stellaris mod which records information of player's country automatically during the game and then compiles its history in PDF format.

-Record, Retain, Remember.
+_Record, Retain, Remember._

 ## Current features
 The compiled history includes
 + Basic info

-   country name, government name, personality, origin, homeworld name, homeworld class, home system name, species name
+   country name, government name, personality, ethics, origin, homeworld name, homeworld class, home system name, species name
 + Economic history

   Reserves and monthly income of all kinds of resources